 Dynamic C is an integrated development system for writing embedded software.
-It runs on an IBM-compatible PC and is designed for use with single-board computers and other devices based on the Rabbit microprocessor.
-Chapter 5 describes the libraries and function calls related to the RCM4400W.
+It runs on a Windows-based PC and is designed for use with single-board computers and other devices based on the Rabbit microprocessor.
+Chapter 5 describes the libraries and function calls related to the RCM5400W.